 May and desserts!
-The first thing that comes to my mind are strawberries.
-And if you are not ready for frozen desserts yet, then there is an „in the middle“ dessert with strawberries and for me, it one is the real deal.
-It’s Strawberry Pound Cake.
+The first thing that comes to my mind is strawberry.
+So, if you are not ready for frozen desserts yet, this Strawberry Pound Cake recipe is the perfect in-the-middle choice of spring and summer desserts.
+Made with strawberries and cream cheese frosting, this pound cake is a sweet hello to springtime!

 If you love food blogging, then there is very little probability that you haven’t heard of the fantastic blog Lilluna.com .
 The few years I’m a fan of sites like this, Lilluna is one of the starting destinations in the search for new recipes.
 You can imagine then how happy I was when, a few months ago, I found out that in the year 2015.
 I will have the honor to be a contributor on this blog along with a few more fantastic bloggers.